-What is Safety Performance Monitoring and Measurement
+What Is Safety Performance Monitoring and Measurement

 When performance monitoring is not handled well, your safety program will wither.
 Worse yet, your operating certificate may be in jeopardy.

 Do you know what performance monitoring looks like?

 SMS performance monitoring basically involves ongoing (real-time) collection of safety data metrics that indicate the health and progress of an aviation SMS implementation.
 It is also used to ensure that key safety goals are achieved.